EnigmaCurry/GMusicFS/README.md

   -v, --verbose       Be a little verbose
   -vv, --veryverbose  Be very verbose
-  -t, --truefilesize  Report true filesizes (slower directory reads)
+  -t, --truefilesize  Report true filesizes (slower directory reads) --nolibrary         Don't scan the library at launch --deviceid          Get the mobile device ids bounded to your account
 ```

 Example